-We’ve noticed a trend in the replacement GE PLC Control parts market that is concerning and we want to make sure you aren’t getting one thing while thinking you are buying another.
+We’ve noticed a trend in the replacement GE PLC Control parts market that is disconcerting and we want to make sure you aren’t getting one thing while thinking you are buying another.

 Some providers of aftermarket GE PLC parts are advertising NEW SURPLUS parts as direct replacements for NEW GE PLC parts.